DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 6.md

 ---
-title: Lesson 6 - Combining Resources & Structs
+title: Lesson 6 - Organizing Your Knight's Data
 sidebar_position: 6
 ---

-Organizing Your Knight's Data

 Remember the `Country` resource from before?
 Imagine using it to represent a single country, but with all its details neatly organized.
 That's where structs come in!